vaultit/qvarn-planb/README.rst

 Database structure
 ==================

-Data are stored in PostgreSQL database.
+Data is stored in PostgreSQL database.

-In the example about haw data are stored in PostgreSQL I will use following example resource:
+In the example about how data is stored in PostgreSQL I will use following example resource:

 .. code-block:: json